Do you need rideshare insurance?

-How does rideshare coverage work?
+How does rideshare insurance work?

-When you're offline or your rideshare app is off
+When you're offline

-When your app is on & waiting for a ride request
+When you're waiting for a ride request

-What your rideshare insurance covers:
+What rideshare insurance typically covers:

 - Comprehensive & collision: These coverages include the same deductible as your personal policy.

-- Uninsured/underinsured motorist (UM/UIM): Uninsured/underinsured motorist coverage types and limits are generally the same as your personal policy, except that coverage is provided only for the driver during this period.
+- Uninsured/underinsured motorist (UM/UIM): Uninsured/underinsured motorist coverage types and limits are generally the same as your personal policy, except coverage is provided only for the driver during this period.

 - Additional coverages: Roadside assistance, rental car reimbursement, and other coverages may apply if you have them on your policy.
-Medical payments and PIP coverage may apply as well, but only to the driver.

-When you accept a request & pick up a rider
+When you accept a request

 What if I want to use my commercial vehicle for ridesharing?